 - Also, L Stairs can help somewhat with sound transmission between floors if the stairs are contained within walls.

 - Some believe they are safer than straight stairs as the central landing reduces the number of treads one could fall in a given flight.

 - The landing can provide a place to stop and rest while ascending.

 - They can be located in a corner of a room if this works better for your design.

 - L shaped stairs are a bit more difficult to build.

-- A support is typically required for the landing in a L type stair.
+- A support is typically required for the landing in an L type stair.
 Often this is built into the surrounding walls so it goes unnoticed.
-In modern dwellings however it is usually desirable to open up the space leaving the stair structure visible.
-In these cases the supporting structure can be visually minimized by taking advantage of the strength of steel to create slim supporting members.
-Through careful engineering,it is possible to eliminate the landing support all together.
+In modern dwellings, however, it is usually desirable to open up the space leaving the stair structure visible.
+In these cases, the supporting structure can be visually minimized by taking advantage of the strength of steel to create slim supporting members.
+Through careful engineering, it is possible to eliminate the landing support altogether.

 - Handrails for these types of stairs require more skill and planning to construct.